The Meagle is one of many designer dogs. Your first reaction may be to call it a mutt, but your answer couldn’t be further from the truth.

 As with other designer dogs, it’s a good idea to find the little guy.

-This can result in you getting a dog that’s worth far less than you actually paid for it.
+This can result in you getting a dog that’s worth far less than you paid for it.
 If at all possible, try your best to either view the parents themselves or to see their certification papers.

 3 Little-known facts about Meagle puppies

 - Meagles are incredibly tolerant of kids and your other pets’ annoyances.
 They’ll usually just sit there and be bullied until they can’t take anymore, and will then simply get up and walk away.

 - Meagles are incredibly loyal dogs and will follow you pretty much anywhere.

 - Meagles form deep attachments with their human family members.
 They are especially protective of young children and won’t let anybody mess with them.